tlswg/draft-ietf-tls-ctls/draft-ietf-tls-ctls.md

 HandshakeType Registry from "hello_retry_request_RESERVED" to "hello_retry_request", and set its Reference field to this document.

-## Profile ID Registry
+## cTLS Profile ID Registry

-This document requests that IANA open a new registry entitled "Well-known cTLS Profile IDs", on the Transport Layer Security (TLS) Parameters page, with the following columns:
+This document requests that IANA open a new registry entitled "cTLS Profile IDs", on the Transport Layer Security (TLS) Parameters page, with the following columns:

 * Value: A sequence of 1-4 octets.